hsuehyt/ButtonClicked/README.md

 # MyOperators

-The `MyOperators` script is a simple Unity MonoBehaviour class that demonstrates how to interact with UI elements using the TextMeshProUGUI component.
+The `ButtonClicked` script is a simple Unity MonoBehaviour class that demonstrates how to interact with UI elements using the TextMeshProUGUI component.
 Let's break down what this script does:

 ## Overview
 - **Purpose**: To display a message when a button is clicked.